allegro/blog/_posts/2022-11-14-onion-architecture.md

 ```

 Using Gradle setup as an example, one can define three modules — domain, application, and infrastructure —
 in `settings.gradle` file.
-Then, in build files corresponding to each of the modules, declare its dependencies, clearly
+Then, in build files corresponding to each of the modules, declare their dependencies,
-defining the direction of dependencies.
+clearly defining the direction of dependencies.

 ```groovy
 // /application/build.gradle